 This is a process I thoroughly enjoy and find so much use in alongside the traditional mentoring model.
 We can all share our skills with those of any generation and in fact, learn many things about navigating the world around us at the same time too.

 Share a learning newsletter

-Contrary to what some people say, newsletter are alive, well and can be a great performer if used correctly.
+Contrary to what some people say, newsletter’s are alive, well and can be a great asset if used correctly.

 Just because this method might seem a bit old school now compared to social media, it doesn’t mean it’s dead and buried.
 I can tell you from experience that an effective newsletter campaign can transform the impact and engagement of learning resources across your business.